patternplate/patternplate/docs/guides/add-pattern.md

 ### What to expect

-* Learn how to add pattern
+* Learn how to add a pattern
 * Style component with `CSS`
 * Program the demo with `JavaScript`